Meet Shaul, Senior Manager, Digital Manufacturing with Nestlé IT, and learn how you can grow your career with us and become a force for good.

 Intentional —Though a work in progress across teams and divisions, goal alignment within teams is important to be intentional about our actions.

 You're talking to a stranger on the street—How would you best describe your day-to-day job?

 From an achievement perspective, Nestlé is the world's largest food and beverage company, so your work really does impact millions of people.
 From a business/technical environment perspective, Nestlé is also in direct competition with a world that can literally spin a new product from conception to completion in a couple of months.
 This provides an opportunity for someone who has worked in such a space to take that energy and apply it to a segment of a large organization.
 In terms of new technologies, this is an ideal time to join Nestlé.
 The company is actively pursuing unique, agile opportunities in cloud services, APIs, and the digital space.
-Moreover, you have a large, diverse market to serve, including both large companies, such as Nestlé USA and Nestlé Waters, as well as startups that have recently joined the Nestlé Family.
+Moreover, you have a large, diverse market to serve, including both large companies, such as Nestlé USA, as well as startups that have recently joined the Nestlé family.

 Tell us about your transition moving to St. Louis.
 What do you enjoy most outside of work?

 I came to St. Louis from Chicago—it's different than Chicago or D.C., and I am still learning some local customs.
 I think the news can shed a negative light on the city, but I've found the reality of living here to be different than what you hear.
 My family and I love going to various parks and enjoying the outdoors.
 There are a lot of activities for families, which we appreciate.
 It is a great place to raise a family.
 We like to enjoy tennis, youth sports coaching, and personal development.

 The benefits are great, and my manager understands my needs so I can perform my best, as well as lots of career development opportunities.